-Course Outcomes Cognitive At the end of this course, students will be able to: Level CO.1 Design the retaining walls for various backfill conditions as per Create IS codal provisions. orouto CO.2 Design the flat bottomed circular and square elevated water Create tanks with staging as per IS codal provisions.
-CO.3 Design the solid slab bridge and box culverts as per IRC Create standards.
-CO.4 Analyse the portal frame using substitute frame method and Create design a single bay portal frame.
-CO.5 Explain the basic concepts in prestressing and calculate the Apply losses and deflections in the prestressed concrete. Арріу
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO.1 Design the retaining walls for various backfill conditions as per IS codal provisions.
+Create CO.2 Design the flat bottomed circular and square elevated water tanks with staging as per IS codal provisions.
+Create CO.3 Design the solid slab bridge and box culverts as per IRC standards.
+Create CO.4 Analyse the portal frame using substitute frame method and design a single bay portal frame.
+Create CO.5 Explain the basic concepts in prestressing and calculate the losses and deflections in the prestressed concrete.
+Apply